danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

 Since we should only handle releases once, we abort if `isPressed` is `false`.
 If not, we set it to `false`, then reset the `longPressDate` and `repeatDate` and stop the `repeatTimer`.

-We then update the `releaseDate` according to if the release counts as a double tap or not, call the proper release action depending on the end location and wrap it all up by calling `dragEndAction` and `endAction`.
+We then update `releaseDate` according to if the release counts as a double tap or not, call the proper release action based on the end location then call `dragEndAction` & `endAction`.

 ## How to trigger a double tap